sasukepn1999/SIRD_COVID/README.md

-# Building SIRD model for Predition of COVID-19 Pandemic.
+# Building SIRD model for Prediction of COVID-19 Pandemic.